 People who work with electronic screens are prone to eye diseases such as Computer Vision Syndrome.
 This is common among people who use VDU screens at work.

 These screens can cause stress and issues with the eyes, and the symptoms associated are blurred vision and sore eyes.
-If you have dry eyes, eyestrain, headaches or even difficulty while focusing right after or during use of a VDU screen then chances are you have computer vision syndrome (CVS) and may need to take measures to avoid it.
+If you have dry eyes, eyestrain, headaches, or even difficulty while focusing right after or during the use of a VDU screen then chances are you have computer vision syndrome (CVS) and may need to take measures to avoid it.

 Your eye examination will include questions regarding the kind of VDU screen you use at work or at home to check whether you are facing any problems.

 The amount of focus and muscle work your eyes do can be assessed through our eye examination and you will be advised accordingly.